awsdocs/amazon-connect-admin-guide/doc_source/set-working-queue.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-working-queue-properties.png)

 Note the following properties:
-+ **By queue > Use attribute**\.
++ **By queue > Set dynamically**\.
 To set the queue dynamically, you must specify the Amazon Resource Name \(ARN\) for the queue rather than the queue name\.
 To find the ARN for a queue, open the queue in the queue editor\.
 The ARN is included as the last part of the URL displayed in the browser address bar after /queue\.
 For example, `.../queue/aaaaaaaa-bbbb-cccc-dddd-111111111111`\.

 ## Configured block<a name="set-working-queue-configured"></a>